 Correctional facilities are stressful places.
 Correctional officers (COs) must deal with the worst society has to offer on a daily basis and face one of the highest rates of nonfatal workplace-related injuries in the nation.
-Though pay rates have improved in recent years, they still lag behind the national median.
+Though pay rates have improved in recent years, they still lag behind the national average.

 These things contribute to high turnover and chronic understaffing — and stressed COs.
 Excessive stress can be detrimental to professional performance and personal lives.
 And of course mistakes inside a prison can have dire consequences.